Truss and Martin discuss concerns over Northern Ireland Protocol

-Liz Truss has had her first call as Prime Minister with Irish premier Micheal Martin amid continuing tensions with the EU over the Northern Ireland Protocol, Downing Street has said.
+Liz Truss has had her first call as Prime Minister with Irish Taoiseach Micheál Martin amid continuing tensions with the EU over the Northern Ireland Protocol, Downing Street has said.

 The Taoiseach offered his condolences following the death of the Queen as well as congratulating Ms Truss on her appointment.